telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 The **ImageQuality** property specifies the quality with which images are exported to PDF.
 More information about how it works is available in [this article]({%slug radpdfprocessing-concepts-imagequality%}).

+>note .NET Standard specification does not define APIs for converting images or scaling their quality.
+Thats why, to allow the library to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the **JpegImageConverterBase** abstract class and set this implementation to the **JpegImageConverter** property of the of **FixedExtensibilityManager**.
+For more information check the [Cross-Platform Support]({%slug radpdfprocessing-cross-platform%}) help article.

 __ComplianceLevel__

 Specifies the PDF/A compliance level.
 It can have one of the following values: